Toronto Travel Guide

-Toronto Travel Guide: 64 hotspots and more travel tips for your vacation to Toronto
+Toronto Travel Guide: 64 hotspots and more tips for your Toronto vacation

 8 August 2017

-If you like New York City, make sure to put a city trip to Toronto on your bucket list.
-I’ve recently spent a week in this amazing Canadian city and there’s so much to discover that I easily could’ve stayed for another week.
-Foodies like mecan indulge theirselves here in Toronto, because there are lots of great and unique restaurants where you can enjoy yourself for hours.
-The best thing about Toronto in my opinion is that it’s a city with lots of smaller districts that all feel like a village on its own once you get to know them.
+If you think New York is a great city, put a city trip to Toronto on your bucket list.
+I recently spent a week in this fantastic Canadian city, and there's so much to discover that I could easily have stayed another week.
+Foodies, like me, will be in their element in Toronto, as there are so many excellent and unique restaurants where you can dine for hours.
+What I love about Toronto is that it's a city with so many smaller neighborhoods that all feel like a village once you get to know them a little better.

-Toronto is an immensely huge city.
-That’s why I’m sharing a couple of streets and districts you wouldn’t want to miss when you’re in the city in this Toronto Travel Guide.
-If you’re going to visit these hotspots you’ll come across lots of nice cafés and stores!
-The skyline of Toronto is very recognizable with the CN Tower and from the parks and islands you have an amazing view of it.
-In this Toronto Travel Guide you’ll read all you need to know for your city trip to this fun Canadian city.
-From the best hotels to the best things to do there, from shopping to restaurants.
+Toronto is a huge city.
+That's why, in this Toronto Travel Guide, I'm sharing some streets and neighborhoods you definitely won't want to miss when you're there.
+If you visit these hotspots, you'll find plenty of great eateries and shops!
+The Toronto skyline, with its iconic CN Tower, is very recognizable, and you'll have fantastic views from the parks and islands.
+This Toronto Travel Guide covers everything you need to know for your city trip to this charming Canadian city, from the best hotels to the best things to do, and from shopping to restaurants.

-Personally I’m a huge fan of the Indian kitchen and on board at Jet Airways they serve delicious Indian and international dishes.
-In a little over 8 hours you fly directly from Amsterdam to Toronto Pearson International Airport.
-From the airport it takes about half an hour by taxi to get to the trendy district West Queen West!
-Where you’d love you stay?
-You’ll read all about it in the next paragraph.
+I'm a huge fan of Indian cuisine, and Jet Airways serves delicious Indian and international dishes.
+In just over eight hours, you can fly from Amsterdam on a direct flight to Toronto Pearson International Airport.
+From there, it's about a half-hour taxi ride to the trendy West Queen West neighborhood!
+Where would you prefer to stay?
+You can read all about it in the next section.

 Drake Hotel Toronto